Chenrx9293/AQRNA-seq-JoVE/README.md

 ## Step 9: Pair the forward and RC reverse reads that are successfully aligned to the reference sequence library
 ### Description:
-This step cross-validates the BLAST alignment results by identifying pairs of forward and RC reverse reads that are aligned to the same reference sequence with an overlap between the aligned regions.
+This step cross-validates the blastn alignment results by identifying pairs of forward and RC reverse reads that are aligned to the same reference sequence with an overlap between the aligned regions.
 ### Input files:
-Raw BLAST alignment results for forward and RC reverse reads in tabulate format.
+Raw blastn alignment results for forward and RC reverse reads in tabulate format.
 - tRNA_08-10_blast/GroupID_SampleID_1.tRNAblast
 - tRNA_08-10_blast/GroupID_SampleID_2.tRNAblast
 ### Output files: